My Online Schooling is made possible by a fantastic and friendly team of professionals who are instrumental in our day-to-day operations.

 When I’m not at work, I enjoy spending time with friends, as well as meeting new people, going to the cinema, watching beauty videos and cooking.

-Parent Support Advisor - UK
+Parent Liaison Coordinator - UK

 My role here is to provide all our parents and pupils with the best support possible.
 Having spent years working in customer service, I know that the key to a good experience for parents is smooth communication – no query is too small!

 I studied psychology and sociology, and I qualified in Social Sciences.
-I also volunteered as a classroom for a local primary school, so I know how traditional schools operate.
+I also volunteered as a classroom assistant for a local primary school, so I know how traditional schools operate.
 That’s why I’m such an advocate for what we do here – I’ve met lots of children who could have benefitted from it.
 It’s a brilliant option to have.

 Before I joined My Online Schooling, I also worked in various customer-focused roles, working with people of all ages and backgrounds.
 The experience has helped me in my role here, providing the best possible support for our parents and pupils.
 It also shows me what an amazing team we have here.
 They’re truly amazing.
 It’s such a positive and supportive atmosphere, which really comes across in everything we do.